balderb/css-integration-mock-challenge/README.md

 For each interface we have to:

-Create a standard html page based on the html5boilerplate Create a standard style.css stylesheet
+Create a standard html page based on the html5boilerplate <br>
+Create a standard style.css stylesheet <br>
-Add the relevant HTML and CSS code so that the end result looks exactly as the provided high-fidelity mockup images.
+Add the relevant HTML and CSS code so that the end result looks exactly as the provided high-fidelity mockup images. <br>